rails/rails/guides/source/api_app.md

 action will return a "304 Not Modified" response.
 Otherwise, it will render the response and include a `Last-Modified` header in it.

-Normally, this mechanism is used on a per-client basis.
-The cache middleware allows us to share this caching mechanism across clients.
+Normally, this mechanism is used on a per-client basis. `Rack::Cache` allows us to share this caching mechanism across clients.
 We can enable cross-client caching in the call to `stale?`: